eslint/eslint/docs/src/extend/plugins.md

 };
 ```

-While the `meta` object is the preferred way to provide plugin name and version, this format is also acceptable and is provided for backwards compatibility.
+While the `meta` object is the preferred way to provide the plugin name and version, this format is also acceptable and is provided for backward compatibility.

 ### Rules in Plugins